gsoft-inc/wl-squide/docs/guides/add-a-shared-dependency.md

 # Add a shared dependency

 !!!warning
-This guide only applies to applications that include [remote modules](../reference/registration/registerRemoteModules.md).
+This guide only applies to federated applications (applications including [remote modules](../reference/registration/registerRemoteModules.md)).
 !!!

 [Shared dependencies](https://module-federation.io/configure/shared.html) is one of the most powerful concepts of Module Federation.
 However, mastering its configuration can be quite challenging. **Failure** to configure shared dependencies properly in a federated application using Module Federation can significantly **impact** both **user** and **developer experiences**.